-I am a visual artist currently living in Bloomington, IN.
+I am a visual artist currently living on the Big Island of Hawaii.
 While using various mediums, with acrylic paint being my current focus, I create works of art to enlighten the hearts of others and bring health and happiness into my own life.
 Using bright colors, crisp lines, and whimsical flowing designs I create paintings and sculptures to represent the world around and within us all.
 My works are inspired by dreams, meditation experiences, folklore, metaphysics, and the world observed from my imaginative perspective.

 My artwork has been displayed in many galleries around Indianapolis such as The Harrison Center for the Arts, The Eiteljorg Museum of American Indians and Western Art, The Primary Colors Gallery, Garfield Park Art Center and many more.
 Traveling to music festivals such as Resonance Music and Arts Festival, Rootwire Transformational Arts Festival, Good People Good Times, The Werk Out Festival to name a few are also places that have offered me the opportunity to share inspiration to new audiences through my artwork.